athena global image

 Counsellor, Art Psychotherapist & PhD Researcher

-I am a reliable and experienced Counsellor and a recently qualified art psychotherapist with experience in working with both adults & children.
-I believe each of us deserves to live a more awake, happy, and fulfilled life.
-Feel free to contact me with any questions, and learn how to reach your full potential.
+I am a reliable and experienced Counsellor and a HCPC registered art psychotherapist with experience in working with both adults & children.

-Recognised Health Care Provider for AVIVA and Vitality.
+Recognised Health Care Provider for AVIVA, Athena Global and Vitality.

 Since 2016 I have been working with clients at risk of suicide and self-harm before opening up in private practice in February 2019.
 I work with both adults and children using creative means or talking therapies.